ahmedkhan070/Image-Segmentation-with-U-Net/README.md

 ## Introduction

 Image segmentation is the task of partitioning an image into multiple segments or regions, often used to identify and isolate regions of interest.
 U-Net is a popular deep learning model for this task, especially in biomedical image segmentation.
+# Dataset Info
+The dataset model is trained on contains a large number of segmented nuclei images.
 ## Prerequisites

 - Python 3.x